How to Stop Knit Fabric From Curling & Rolling – Oh Jersey!

 Knit fabric, especially single-knit jersey, is known for its characteristic curling or rolling at the fabric edges.

-Therefore, learning how to stop knit fabric from curling and rolling will make sewing with knit fabrics much easier and more fun!
+Here’s how to stop knit fabric from curling and rolling to make sewing with knit fabrics much easier and more fun!

 How to Stop Knit Fabric from Curling and Rolling

-While avoiding stretching your fabric and sewing soon after cutting minimize rolling in the first place, you will still likely encounter curled edges at some point.
+While avoiding stretching your fabric and sewing soon after cutting minimize rolling in the first place, you will still encounter curled edges after prewash your knit fabric before sewing.

 1. Use Pattern Weights